gianfilippo/dorothea/index.md

 Typcially, DoRothEA is coupled with the statistical method [VIPER](https://www.bioconductor.org/packages/release/bioc/html/viper.html) as it incorporates the mode of regulation of each TF-target interaction.
 However, VIPER can be replaced by any other statistical method that aims to analyse gene sets, e.g. GSEA.

+## Access
+DoRothEA regulons are available via an R/BioConductor package.
+The development version of the package is accessible on [GitHub](https://github.com/saezlab/dorothea/tree/master).

+## Usage of DoRothEA for commercial purpose
+DoRothEA as it stands is intended only for academic use as in contains resources whose licenses don't permit commerical use.
+Howevever, we developed a non-academic version of DoRothEA by removing the critically resources (namely KEGG and TRED from the curated databases).
+You find the non-academic package with the regulons [here](https://github.com/saezlab/dorothea/tree/non-academic)

+## Updates
 ### Update #1 - extension to mouse
 Originally DoRothEA contained only human regulons.
 In a benchmark study we showed that DoRothEA in combination with VIPER is also applicable to mouse data, as described in [Holland et al., 2019](https://doi.org/10.1016/j.bbagrm.2019.194431).
 Accordingly, we developed a mouse version of DoRothEA by transforming the human genes to their mouse orthologs.